AI Workflows

 • No way to cluster related research threads.

-While Claude has Projects and ChatGPT has customizable Folders (via Archives and GPTs), Gemini throws everything into one long-running chronological list.
+While Claude has Projects and ChatGPT has customizable Folders, Gemini throws everything into one long-running chronological list.
 This becomes chaos if your workflow relies on switching between threads or managing long-term research.

 Gemini chat interface showing a long list of conversations without folder organization